pagegwood/timetracker/readme.md

 #### TODO
 - Cleanup user_id references in crud
+- Create project slug on creation
+- Pretty Permalinks using slugs
 - Use middleware to protect pages and redirect to 404 as needed
 - 404 view
 - Success/Error messages (something similar to toaster perhaps)